-New direct flights to Lulea from London Heathrow with Scandinavian Airlines (SAS) from December 2021 mean easier access than ever before to the heart of Swedish Lapland.
+New direct flights to Lulea from London Heathrow with Scandinavian Airlines (SAS) from December 2022 will mean easier access than ever before to the heart of Swedish Lapland.
 Although Lulea is the biggest city in the region, travellers from the UK currently have to connect via Stockholm to reach this charming coastal city.
-The new route from London makes it that bit more enticing, especially when travelling with children.
+The new route from London will make it that bit more enticing, especially when travelling with children.
 After a quick hop over the North Sea and Sweden, you're ready for all the adventures Lapland has to offer.

 2. The Northern Lights

 The draw for many a traveller who heads north to Scandinavia, Lulea is no different to its Finnish counterparts when it comes to spectacular auroral displays.
 Just 68km from the Arctic Circle, Lulea’s lack of light pollution, long winters and dark nights offer truly beautiful spectacles.
 While the auroras can be viewed in the city, they're best witnessed with the likes of snowmobiling and snowshoeing excursions with the help of an expert guide, who’ll take you just outside the city in search of that illustrious lightshow.

 Ice trail, Lulea